The Shape of Light

 Laurel Way

 The glass panels flanking the front door of our Laurel Way house flood the foyer with light, which is brought downstairs in this design through a glass floor just to the left of the entry.
-Below it is the wine cellar.
+Below it is a wine cellar.

-All of our projects feature sliding window walls of glass so that whole rooms are sunlit and open to the out of doors.
-A few of the homes have standout features in terms of walls of glass and views.
+All of our projects feature sliding window walls of glass, so that entire rooms are sunlit and open to the out of doors.
+Seen here, the open plan living room and dining area of our Laurel Way house is open to views and a backyard pool terrace.

 Hopen Place